7.1 Binary tree¶

 1. Perfect binary tree¶

-As shown in Figure 7-4, in a perfect binary tree, all levels of nodes are fully filled.
-In a perfect binary tree, the degree of leaf nodes is \(0\), while the degree of all other nodes is \(2\); if the tree's height is \(h\), then the total number of nodes is \(2^{h+1} - 1\), showing a standard exponential relationship, reflecting the common phenomenon of cell division in nature.
+As shown in Figure 7-4, in a perfect binary tree, all levels are completely filled with nodes.
+In a perfect binary tree, leaf nodes have a degree of \(0\), while all other nodes have a degree of \(2\).
+The total number of nodes can be calculated as \(2^{h+1} - 1\), where \(h\) is the height of the tree.
+This exhibits a standard exponential relationship, reflecting the common phenomenon of cell division in nature.

 Tip